 9. What impact does 501(c)(3) tax status have on the finances of the Madison Civics Club?

 10. What about reserved seating?
-Do board members and hospitality volunteers get free lunches or additional perks?
+Do board members and hospitality volunteers get free meals or additional perks?

 All board members and hospitality volunteers pay for their annual membership and pay for all guests they invite to meetings.
 Seating is reserved for board members, hospitality volunteers, and their guests because they are busy before the meeting, greeting members and special guests or performing other duties.
 The Madison Civics Club board is a volunteer board.
 All mailings, registration activities, grant writing, financial and legal work, website development and updates, publicity, and hospitality activities are done by volunteers.